mcaskill/js-html-build-attributes/docs/api.compose.md

 > For all API functions listed:
 >
 > * `AttrName` is a string and represents an attribute name.
-> * `AttrValue` is a string, boolean, or null, and represents a filtered attribute value.
+> * `AttrValue` is a string or boolean and represents a filtered attribute value.
 > * `T` represents any data type.

 ## `HTMLBuildAttributes()`